Personal Loan Early Payoff Benefits

 Watch for Prepayment Penalties

-Most modern personal loans allow free prepayment, but some debt consolidation products include penalties—especially if funded through non-bank lenders.
+Most modern personal loans allow free prepayment, but some debt consolidation products include penalties—especially if funded through non-bank lenders or if you pay off within an initial window.
 A penalty can erase months of interest savings.
 Confirm in writing before making large prepayments.

 Stack Early Payoff With Other Wins